Become an Institutional Provider

 Rural Emergency Hospitals (REHs)

-CMS will implement a new REH provider type on Jan.
+CMS implemented a new REH provider type on Jan.
 1, 2023.
-If you're converting a rural hospital or critical access hospital to an REH, you can go ahead and submit your application.
-Please refer to the REH Medicare Provider Instructions (PDF).
+If you're converting a rural hospital or critical access hospital to an REH, the REH Medicare Provider Instructions (PDF) will give you the information you need to submit your application.

 Medicare Enrollment Guide for Institutional Providers